Argo Tea

 Argo Tea began as a chain of tea cafes that was founded in the Lincoln Park community area in Chicago, Illinois, in June 2003.
-It was headquartered in Chicago's Loop community area.
-It had more than a dozen locations in the Chicago metropolitan area before expanding in 2010 to New York City, where it opened four locations that year and then expanded to St. Louis and Boston.
-As of October 2011 the chain had 26 locations and distribution in over 3,000 grocery stores.
-In its first decade, it has grown simultaneously with the tea market.
-Its expansion into grocery stores occurred in 2010 and 2011.
-Arsen Avakian is the current chief executive officer.
-By spring 2013, it had opened in Beirut with plans to add locations in five Middle East cities by year end.
+It eventually expanded to a dozen locations in the Chicago metropolitan area before expanding to New York City in 2010, where it opened four locations, and then further expanded to St. Louis and Boston.
+As of October 2011 the chain had 26 teahouses and distribution in over 3,000 grocery stores.
+By spring 2013, it also opened a location in Beirut with plans to add locations in five Middle East cities by year end.

-Argo Tea primarily sells a variety of hot and cold tea-based signature drinks.
-In addition, it offers about three dozen international varieties of loose-leaf tea (tea brewed from loose tea leaves, as opposed to tea leaves in bagged tea), coffee, baked goods, small entrées, and teaware.
+Argo Tea primarily sold hot and cold tea-based signature drinks.
+It also offered about three dozen international varieties of loose-leaf tea (tea brewed from loose tea leaves, as opposed to tea leaves in bagged tea), coffee, baked goods, small entrées, and teaware.
 The tea menu included a variety of black, green, white teas, and natural herbal teas, served hot or iced.
-Argo Tea has formed a special relationship with Whole Foods Market to distribute Argo products.
-According to the description in Bloomberg Businessweek, Argo's specialty foods include pastries, sandwiches, salads, and quiches.
+Argo Tea formed a special relationship with Whole Foods Market to distribute Argo products.
+According to a description in Bloomberg Businessweek, Argo's specialty foods include pastries, sandwiches, salads, and quiches.
 Argo markets from a lifestyle perspective with awareness of modern design and sustainable environment.
 It also sells audio CDs.

-In 2020, Argo Tea began selling bottled tea in Walgreens and other stores, “shifting its focus to a ready-to-drink premium tea line derived from one of its most popular café beverages.” [from cafés], and it was acquired by Golden Fleece.
-“Golden Fleece Beverages, Inc. took ownership of the Argo Tea brand, and has continued to operate the business as Argo Tea.”
+In 2020, Argo Tea began selling bottled tea products in Walgreens and other stores, and gradually closed their cafes.
+Golden Fleece Beverages, Inc. purchased the Argo Tea brand, and has continued to operate the business as Argo Tea.
 Loose tea is sold online.